moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_how_to_guides.rst

 ==================================

 This guide explains how to write How-To's for MoveIt documentation.
-This guide is primarily intended for use by employees at PickNik Robotics to assist in standardizing how-to documents but can be used by any contribitor who wants to submit a new guide.
+This guide is primarily intended for use by employees at PickNik Robotics to assist in standardizing how-to documents but can be used by any contributor who wants to submit a new guide.
 If you are looking for how-to guides for using MoveIt, you can find them here: :doc:`/doc/how_to_guides/how_to_guides`.

 Learning Objectives